jit0341/python-automation-projects/05-simple-ocr-client/README.md

 ⚠️ Important Notes

-This tool is semi-automated by design
+This is a semi-automated tool by design

 Admin review is expected

-Handwritten text may require correction
+Handwritten text may need correction

-Regex patterns can be customized per client format
+Regex patterns can be adjusted per client format